-Hong Kong democracy activists’ court hearing enters 4th day
+Hong Kong court keeps 47 democracy activists in custody

-HONG KONG (AP) - A marathon court hearing for 47 democracy activists charged under Hong Kong’s national security law entered its fourth day on Thursday, as the court deliberates whether the defendants will be granted bail.
+A marathon court hearing for 47 democracy activists charged under Hong Kong’s national security law entered its fourth day on Thursday, as the court deliberates whether the defendants will be granted bail.

 The mass case is the most sweeping action taken against the city’s pro-democracy camp since the security law was implemented last June.
 The activists were charged and detained on Sunday over their involvement in an unofficial primary election last year that authorities say was part of a plot to paralyze Hong Kong’s government.